stevebargelt/stevebargelt.com/content/post/2017-11-17-rpi-docker-build-status-radiator.md

 ## Why a build radiator?

 Pretty simple, really; visibility.
-The more obvious and impossible to ignore you make problems, the more attention they get, the quicker they get solved.
+The more obvious you make your problems, the harder you make them to ignore - the more attention they get and the quicker they get solved.
 In 2017 most of us have pretty good means of filtering out email, Slack, Twitter, and the like.
 If a red light flashes and a buzzer goes off in the physical world, it is hard to ignore.
 In addition when you have multiple teams contributing to one codebase it helps to remind teams to stop and swarm if any build breaks.
 I will caution that if your team(s) ignore the red light then you have deeper issues that you need to address.

 ## Pre-baked Solution